OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNumericObserver.rst

      - For signed integer targets, the threshold and target are both coerced to **OcaInt64** before comparing.

-     - For boolean values, the threshold hreshold and target are both coerced to **OcaUint8**, True is assigned the value One, False is assigned the value Zero.
+     - For boolean values, the threshold threshold and target are both coerced to **OcaUint8**, True is assigned the value One, False is assigned the value Zero.

-    Note that this coercion may result in rounding errors if the observed datatype is of type OcaUint64 or OcaUint64.
+    Note that this coercion may result in rounding errors if the observed datatype is of type **OcaUint64** or **OcaInt64**.
 An **OcaNumericObserver** instance and the property it observes are bound at the time the **OcaNumericObserver** instance is constructed.
 For static devices, construction will occur during manufacture, or possibly during a subsequent hardware configuration step.
 For reconfigurable devices, construction might be done by online controllers as part of device configuration sessions.
-This class is normally used for monitoring readings of sensor readings, but may be used equally well for watching workers' parameter settings.
+This class is normally used for monitoring sensor readings, but may be used equally well for watching workers' parameter settings.

     **Properties**: